 Written by

 Stardew Valley is a game that you play at your own pace.
 You could do a little bit every day and just enjoy your time.
-You could also try to min/max every single minute of your day while trying to do absolutely everything if you're a madman like myself.
+You could also try to min/max every single minute of your day while trying to do absolutely everything if you're incredibly precise like us.

-If there's any one thing that Stardew Valley and real life share in common, it's that there is only so much time in a day.
-No one's gonna be able to buy another week of life whether they're worth ten thousand dollars or ten billion.
+If there's any one aspect that Stardew Valley and real life share in common, it's that there is only so much time in a day.

 Keep this in mind for all things in the game.
 Heck, apply it to your own life as well.
 Is this thing that you're going to do worth spending time on as opposed to spending money?

-The very first point in my tips for beginners was to plan your day to some degree.
+One of the very first points in our tips for beginners was to plan your day to some degree.
 Have an idea of what's going on and go with the flow.
-This tip is a natural extension of that if you're the sort of person who really likes to plan things out.
+This tip is a natural extension if you're the sort of person who really likes to plan things out.

 Stardew Valley is a game of numbers.
-When you plant crops you'll know when they'll grow.
+When you plant crops, you'll know when they'll grow.
 You'll know how much money you'll make by selling them at the minimum.
-You'll know where people are and when by simply looking them up on the official Wiki.
-There's very few actual unknowns in Stardew Valley.
+You'll know when and where people are by simply looking them up on the official Wiki.
+There are very few actual unknown uncertainties in Stardew Valley.

-How can you further this philosophy?
-Well, the most extreme way would be planning every single point of every single day.
-Do this, then this, and then this.
-I never go that far myself, but I can understand why some people might want to.
+To further implement this philosophy, the most extreme way would be planning every single point of every single day.
+We never go that far ourselves, but we can understand why some people might want to.
 There are more sensible things that would be worthwhile to consider doing.

 How many plots of tilled land do you have on your farm?
 What are you going to plant there next season?
 What is it going to cost you to plant those things?
 When you've really established yourself, money won't be much of a concern, but you're going to be hurting for funds in the early game and you have to plan carefully.